Augustus of Prima Porta: Discovery

 Scholars who disagree with the theory have argued that although the pot remnants could have been used to plant laurel, such pots were also used for other plants such as lemons.
 They also state that according to an 1891 drawing made 25 years after the first excavation, Prima Porta Augustus was found at the bottom of the staircase leading to the underground complex, not the complex itself.
 Alan Klynne and Peter Liljenstolpe have further noted that the statue could have been brought to the basement from another location such as the atrium, where it would have stood on a rectangular structure that stands right on the axis against the south wall of the atrium.
 As visitors would enter the atrium from the fauces at the northeastern corner, the statue would be the first thing that they would see and that they would view it from the left, which fits Kähler's idea that it should be seen from this position.Kähler 1959, 3-14, table 3.
 When the visitor walked across the atrium their eyes would meet with Augustus's right hand, thus "receiving" the address that Augustus made.

-The story of gallina alba narrates that after Livia married Octavian an eagle dropped a hen with a laurel branch onto Livia's lap, which the religious authorities of Rome took as a sign of blessing, and divinity.
+The story of the gallina alba (white hen) narrates that after Livia married Octavian an eagle dropped a hen holding laurel seeds in its beak onto Livia's lap, which the religious authorities of Rome took as a sign of blessing and divinity.
 The plant was ordered to be planted with great religious care at what is now known as the villa surbana, where it grew into a grove.
-According to Jane Clark Reeder, when Julio-Claudians experienced military success they would take a laurel branch from the villa.
+According to Jane Clark Reeder, when Julio-Claudians had military success they would take a laurel branch from the villa.